srijanakayastha/portfolio/README.md

 ## 🎯 Professional Goal

-Aspiring QA / Test Engineer with a strong foundation in structured testing processes, analytical thinking, and a quality-focused mindset.
+Aspiring QA Engineer with a strong foundation in structured testing processes, analytical thinking, and a quality-focused mindset.